-Enhancing your Tool Box for Best Practice Stroke Care: A review of allied health stroke resources
+Webinar: Enhancing your Tool Box for Best Practice Stroke Care

 Presenters: Susan Bursey & Jenn Fearn from the Northeastern Ontario Stroke Network

-- Explores the multiple stroke best practice resources available for the rehabilitation professional.
-Provides a glimpse into the resources, and where they are found either as a web resource, app, or as a community program to contact.
+- Explores a variety of stroke best practice resources available for the rehabilitation professional.
+Provides a glimpse into the resources and where they are found.

 - Provides a brief overview of the Northeastern Ontario Stroke Network.

-Post Stroke Transitional Care Program in North East produced Guides for their clients with lived experience in the community that include:
+Guides: Post Stroke Transitional Care Program in North East

-The purpose of the framework is to provide health care professionals working in stroke with a clear, comprehensive way to achieve the core competencies needed for evidence-based stroke care.
+The purpose of the Core Competencies Framework is to provide health care professionals working in stroke with a clear, comprehensive way to achieve the core competencies needed for evidence-based stroke care.
 For each competency, there are a number of learning objectives, recommended learning resources/knowledge translation tools and suggested evaluation methods.
 Core Competencies are available for the following six disciplines:

-Range of motion exercise packages have been created by the Northeastern Ontario Stroke Network which were designed to be used by the client's family/caregiver/support worker to assist in properly carrying out passive range of motion exercises with the client.
+Range of motion exercise packages have been created by the Northeastern Ontario Stroke Network which were designed to be used by a client's family/caregiver/support worker to assist in properly carrying out passive, or self-ranging, range of motion exercises with a client.